What is a volatile organic compound (VOC), and why are they polluting the air in your home?

 Sharing is caring!

-Whether you realize it or not, the air in your home is more than likely polluted.
-You probably don’t realize it because you get used to it after a while.
 Dust, pet dander and hair, smoke (from cooking or cigarettes), and daily use of cosmetic and household products pollute and contaminate the air we live and breathe in.

-Although you can usually see dust, pet hair, and smoke in your home, it’s you and your family’s daily cosmetic and household product use that is probably not seen but smelled that pollutes your indoor air the most without you knowing it.
-When used, cosmetic and household products emit what is called a volatile organic compound (VOC) into the air.
+Although you can usually see dust, pet hair, and smoke in your home, it’s your and your family’s daily cosmetic and household product use that is probably not seen but smelled that pollutes your indoor air the most without you knowing it.

-There are actually more VOCs emitted in your home than outside your home according to a study conducted by the Environmental Protection Agency (EPA).
+There are actually more VOCs emitted in your home than outside your home, according to a study conducted by the Environmental Protection Agency (EPA).

 The EPA’s “Total Exposure Assessment Methodology (TEAM) Study” found that about a dozen common organic pollutants are 2 to 5 times higher inside homes than outside of them.

-The reason this should be of concern to you and your family is that volatile organic compounds not only affect the quality of air in your home, they also affect the quality of your health.
+The reason this should be of concern to you and your family is that volatile organic compounds not only affect the quality of air in your home, but they also affect the quality of your health.

-In this post, we will address what a volatile organic compound (VOC) is, the health effects of exposure to VOCs, the cosmetic and household products that emit VOCs, and how to help reduce and protect yourself and your family from them.
+In this post, we will address: what a volatile organic compound (VOC) is, the health effects of exposure to VOCs, the cosmetic and household products that emit VOCs, and how to help reduce and protect yourself and your family from them.

 A volatile organic compound (VOC) is a chemical compound in gas form.
 Another way of thinking of a volatile organic compound is